The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Methodology

 \section{Methodology}

-In this section, we describe the procedure used to estimate the cross-correlated strain between the H1 and L1 detectors, and subsequently construct the spectral covariance matrix of the signal.
-Our analysis is performed directly in the frequency domain using publicly available O3 and O4a strain data.
+In this section, we describe the procedure used to compute the cross-correlation of strain data from the Hanford (H1) and Livingston (L1) detectors and to construct the spectral covariance matrix.
+Our analysis is based on publicly available strain data from the O3 and O4a observing runs.